bhisaac/5eFP/5eFP-SRD.md

 - Barbarian: healing potion, marital weapon, trade goods, coin

+**Magic Item.** These are the best treasure rewards in the game.

+- All: weapon, armor, shield, ring, necklace, vestments

 > This game zone contains a very powerful boss (super boss) creature encounter.
 >
 >> Danger rooms require optimization with the best gear, features, party buffs, and abilities you can gather into a five-player party.